 Laboratory confirmation

-Get a serum sample and throat or nasopharyngeal swab from the patient.
-A urine sample may also contain viral proteins.
+Get a serum sample and either a throat or nasopharyngeal swab from the patient.
+A urine sample may also contain measles virus proteins, but throat or nasopharyngeal swabs are preferred over urine samples.
 The most common tests are an IgM test and a real-time polymerase chain reaction (RT-PCR) test; either of these can typically be used for laboratory identification of measles.
 The CDC has a comprehensive section on its website related to measles lab tests.

 Health department notification

-Suspected cases of measles should be reported to local public health officials within 24 hours.
+Suspected cases of measles should be reported to local public health officials as soon as feasible, and health departments are required to report cases to the CDC within 24 hours.
+Find out more about what information will be needed from the CDC’s surveillance manual.

 Vaccination

 The MMR vaccine should be given at 12 to 15 months of age with a second dose between 4 and 6 years of age as recommended on the approved immunization schedule.
-The current measles outbreaks provide a compelling argument for not choosing to delay the MMR vaccine.
-Two studies provide additional reasons for children to be immunized as soon as they are of age:
+Measles outbreaks provide a compelling argument for choosing not to delay receipt of the MMR vaccine.
+Three studies provide additional reasons for children to be immunized as soon as they are of age:

-Because maternal antibodies can interfere with the development of a protective immune response in the first year of life, the authors conclude by pointing out that the findings related to SSPE make the protection afforded by strong herd immunity in the first year of life all the more important.
+Because maternal antibodies can interfere with the development of a protective immune response in the first year of life, the authors conclude by pointing out that the findings related to SSPE make the protection afforded by strong herd immunity in the first year of life even more important.

 Materials in this section are updated as new information and vaccines become available.
 The Vaccine Education Center staff regularly reviews materials for accuracy.